JayZhouzzj/JayZhouzzj/README.md

 ## Hi there 👋

-I'm Jay, a senior Computer Science student at the University of Waterloo with various experience in software engineering and research
+I'm Jay, a Software Engineer at Google.

 Nice to meet you ☀️